 Schacht did not let O'Connor down.
-Called into relief his first time on the mound for the club, he worked five innings and struck out eleven of the fifteen batters he faced to get the win.
-Schacht won five straight games for the Cleveland club, but the league folded at the end of the season..
+Called into relief his first time on the mound for the club, he worked five innings and struck out 11 of the 15 batters he faced to get the win.
+Schacht won five straight games for the Cleveland club, but the league folded at the end of the season.

 Al was still seeing Esther, whose family wondered what his intentions were and asked him to come to their home.
 Esther's family was not happy that he was a ballplayer.
 And Al, though he loved Esther, had no intention of getting married at this time because it would mean getting an 8-to-5 job and giving up baseball.
 When the Levines put pressure on Al, he decided to end the relationship and did not marry her.